Pi-thagoras/the-chicken-pen/Economic-Growth.md

 Calculation:

 $$\frac{GDP_{yr2}\space - GDP_{yr1}}{GDP_{yr1}}*100$$

 Nominal GDP: The value of output expressed in the prices of the day Real GDP: Value of GDP after taking into account  the value of inflation
 - Real GDP growth rate (%)
 	- Nominal GDP growth rate - Inflation Rate
 Real GDP per Capita: Average real GDP per person in the population

+#### Limitations of GDP:

+- Residents can still be unhappy even when GDP increases
+- Doesn't describe income distribution
+- Non-market production is not accounted for
+	- Black Market
+	- Private
+	- Volunteering
+	- Cash Work
+- It ignores externalities
+- GDP can be not sustainable